JSegundo/amortization-payment-process/README.md

 ## Additional Features

 I've created another branch called `full-project` where I've implemented:

 - Database migrations to create the tables
 - Factories for generating fake data
 - Seeders for populating the database

+I've also implemented a case to send an email to the promoter when the wallet balance is insufficient to pay the amortization

 ## Code Snippets